 The federally endangered Indiana bat has a large maternity colony at the northwestern corner of Salisbury and in neighboring Middlebury.
+Another colony is in Leicester.
 In the summer, females raise their young and spend the daylight hours on large trees.
-At night, Indiana bats fly throughout Salisbury and probably other BLSG District towns to feed on insects.
+At night, Indiana bats fly throughout Salisbury, Leicester, and probably other BLSG District towns to feed on insects.
 Indiana bats are currently being studied in the BLSG District by Vermont Fish & Wildlife Department biologists.

 While navigating the landscape at night, Indiana bats often fly along the edges of forests instead of flying through forests or across fields (more here).
 This behavior can result in Indiana bats flying along roads that follow the edge of forests.
 Road corridors through forests are also followed by bats.

 One pesticide used by BLSG is malathion, a broad spectrum insecticide which is highly toxic to most types of insects and many vertebrate animals.
 The US Environmental Protection Agency (EPA) found that malathion is “likely to adversely affect” the Indiana bat and most of the other federally threatened and endangered animal species.
 The EPA is currently being sued for failure to regulate malathion to prevent harm to threatened and endangered species.